 The story is set in the present.
-By uncertain means, two Gold Saints just pop in Japan from the eighties.
+By uncertain means, two Gold Saints just pop in Japan from The '80s.
 The first is Shura, Capricornus Gold Saint, apparently following Athena's secret orders.
 The other one is Aiolia, Leo Gold Saint, who believes Shura to be a traitor for acting without the Sanctuary's formal authorization, but yet lets him go as long as he doesn't turn bad.
-They are quickly confronted to the group of the Faceless, dangereous Cosmo-using humans, and to the Gladiators whose existence follows only one purpose : swordsmen fighting each others to win a grand prize.
-Shura is unwilingly considered part of their little tournament as he possesses Excalibur.
+They are quickly confronted by the group of the Faceless, dangerous Cosmo-using humans, and the Gladiators, swordsmen whose existence follows only one purpose: fighting each other to win a grand prize.
+Shura is unwillingly considered part of their little tournament as he possesses Excalibur.

 - Alternate Universe: Even the characters state it!
 Shura and Aiolia do know they aren't in the right time nor the right place, and as a consequence, the universe they are in tries to forcefully integrate them by flooding them with memories of events they haven't lived yet.